jeromelachaud/Last.fmLatestScrobbledTracks/README.md

 Last.fm - Latest Tracks
 ====================

-Small app that displays your latest tracks scrobbled on Last.fm, using the Last.fm API
+Small app that displays your latest tracks scrobbled on Last.fm, using the Last.fm API.

+See an example here : http://lastfm.jeromelachaud.com/

 Tools
 -----------